SergeyKorpachev/root_hep/README.md

-Here you can see my ROOT (ROOT is https://root.cern) codes, which I have in high energy physics (hep) work.
+Here you can see some examples of my ROOT (ROOT is https://root.cern) codes, that I have in work on high energy physics (hep).